trallard/BAD_days/notebooks/tutorial.md

 contained in the `multtest` package loaded before.

-The data consist of gene expression values of 3051 genes ('row's) from 38 leukemia patients Pre-processing was done as described in Dudoit et al. (2002).
+The data consist of gene expression values of 3051 genes (rows) from 38 leukemia patients Pre-processing was done as described in Dudoit et al. (2002).
 The R code for pre-processing is available in the file ../doc/golub.R.